Dealing with your horse’s rubs and bedsores!

 - For hock sores, you can use fuzzy hock boots.
 For fetlocks, standing wraps work well, but if your horse doesn’t need them otherwise, you may want an easier option.
 You can also use a bell boot in an unconventional manner to protect the joint.
 For hips, get your sewing kit out and sew two leg quilts into a blanket to cushion the hips.
 Use a fly sheet in the summer to hold the quilt cushions in place.

-Be careful with neoprene - it doesn't breathe so well and may not be best for open wounds, or in the heat of summer.
+An upside down bell boot can help with fetlock sores.
+Be careful with neoprene – it doesn’t breathe at all and may not be best for open wounds, or in the heat of summer.

 I love this sticky bandage for covering bare areas before a sore has opened.